Blevs/after-party-authentication/README.md

 1. Styling!
 Make your form pretty.
 Research pseudo elements and event selectors.
 Try to find interesting ways to present and layout the data you recieve from the back end.

 1. Make a Login form.
-Compuse your Formik form in such a way that it can be extracted into a component and reused for both Register and Login.
+Reuse your Formik form in such a way that it can be extracted into a component and reused for both Register and Login.

 1. Add React Router to your app and build routes for the registration form